igortauhan/dotfiles/README.md

 > If you want to install my neovim configs, make sure you have the last version of neovim.
 I recommend you to [build from source](https://github.com/neovim/neovim/wiki/Building-Neovim)
 >
 > If you want to install some lsps, run the script inside the dotfiles/utils folder
 >
-> These dotfiles use [powerlevel10k](https://github.com/romkatv/powerlevel10k) theme, make sure you have some [nerd fonts](https://github.com/ryanoasis/nerd-fonts) installed
->
 > If the zinit installation is stuck at ***INFO: Updating $HOME/.zshrc(10 lines of code, at the bottom)*** just type enter